RedishHue/Armory/README.md

  * For example, click "Rarity" and then shift-click "Names" to sort any items with the same rarity in alphabetical order.
 * Enable/Disable Nightmode by clicking the small round buttom in the bottom right corner.
 * Sort Individual Columns by using the search bars and dropdown menus.
+* Click the Anvil button to open up the crafting manu.
+ * It'll automayically pull the data from any child row you open.

 ###0.0.1